SAP/openui5-docs/docs/PDF_Viewer_cd80a8b.md

     -   The sourceValidationFailed event is not fired for PDF documents loaded in the Mozilla Firefox browser.

+-   Safari

+    -   Data URI paths and blob URLs used as the PDF source are not supported in Safari.

 **Embedding the PDF Viewer into a Tab**